abraaobarros/order-simulator/Readme.md

 # Engineering Challenge Homework

-Discrete-Event Simulation of delivery centrilized kitchen.
-For this test, I choose python with simpy to simulate the enviroument and run the realtime simulation.
-I found on simpy a simple use of python generators to solve resources concurrence problem.
-I used just Resources, Events and Enviroment as a foundation of our model.
+For the Discrete-Event Simulation of a centralized delivery kitchen, I chose python with simpy to simulate the environment and run the real-time simulation.
+I found on simpy a simple use of functions generators to solve the resources concurrence problem.
+I used 'Resource', 'Event', and 'Environment' from simpy as a foundation of our model.

-You can find simpy documentation at this link: https://simpy.readthedocs.io/en/latest/
+The simpy documentation can be found here: https://simpy.readthedocs.io/en/latest/

-# Installation:
+## Installation:

 ### Quickstart: